 (b) Affiliate membership is available to any attorney or consultant in private practice, or person employed by a law firm or consulting firm, whose work involves the representation of public-sector management in the field of labor and employee relations.
 Affiliate membership is not available to any person who represents labor unions, except with the express approval of the Board of Directors following the disclosure of such representation.

-(c) Contributing sponsors shall be defined as any member, individual, jurisdiction, agency, organization, law firm, or consulting firm who donates in any one year period an amount of no less than $1,250.00, as specified by the Board of Directors, to the organization, subject to the approval of the Board of Directors.
+(c) Contributing sponsors shall be defined as any member, individual, jurisdiction, agency, organization, law firm, or consulting firm who donates in any one year period an amount, determined by the Board, of no less than $1,000.00, as specified by the Board of Directors, to the organization, subject to the approval of the Board of Directors.
 A contributing sponsor who is otherwise qualified to hold membership and vote under these By-Laws shall also be deemed to be an active or affiliate member, as appropriate, as such terms are used in these By-Laws, and shall enjoy such other recognition and benefits as the Board of Directors may from time to time determine.

 Voting, Officers, and the Board of Directors